KumarLabJax/JABS-behavior-classifier/README.md

 #### Windows Scripts

-There are two convenience scripts included with Rotta, `setup_windows.bat` and `rotta.bat`, that allow a user to set up the Python environment and launch Rotta without using the command prompt.
+There are two convenience scripts included with Rotta, `setup_windows.bat` and `jax-aba.bat`, that allow a user to set up the Python environment and launch Rotta without using the command prompt.

-The `setup_windows.bat` script will create a Python virtual environment in the Rotta directory called `rotta.venv` and then install all the required packages from PyPi.
+The `setup_windows.bat` script will create a Python virtual environment in the Rotta directory called `aba.venv` and then install all the required packages from PyPi.
 This script can be executed by double-clicking on it in the Windows Explorer.
 This script only needs to be executed once.

-The `rotta.bat` script will activate the rotta.venv virtual environment and launch the Rotta application.
+The `jax-aba.bat` script will activate the aba.venv virtual environment and launch the Rotta application.
 This can be executed by double-clicking on it in the Windows Explorer.